SPEECHCOG/VGS_XSL/README.md

  and Räsänen et al., 2018) is available from the first author upon request.
  The data cannot be shared publicly as it would require redistribution of modified
  Brent-Siskind audio files.
 Annotations corresponding to the derived model activations
- are available from Zenodo as listed in "code and models"-section above.
+are included in the model activation package shared through Zenodo (link above).